Department of Housing

 A: No, cable services go through the University.
 If you are interested in premium services, you need to go through Comcast for that upgrade.
 Satellite dishes are not permitted.

 - Q: Are the apartments open during the summer months?

 A: Yes, the apartments are open during the summer months.
 On the apartment application you have the option of choosing to begin leasing an apartment during the summer.
-If you are already in an apartment, you may renew your lease and continue in the apartment until May 31 of the next year.
+If you are already in an apartment, you have the option of extending your lease.

 - Q: What is the availability of the apartments?